Last Updated on April 15, 2021 by Maggie Sutton

 Military Spouses are Heroes, Too

 Military Spouse Appreciation Day is held each year on the Friday before Mother’s Day.
 This year, it will be on May 11.
 We appreciate our military service members for the daily sacrifices they make to keep us safe.
 Equally important, we also need to show our appreciation for their spouses.
 Our military spouses make significant sacrifices as well.
-Often, raising their kids single-handedly while their spouse is away from home on deployment.
+Often, raising their kids single-handedly while their spouse is away from home on deployment here and around the world.
 Not only do they take care of their home and family by themselves, but they also deal with the stress of their loved ones being in danger and unknown situations.
 Take the time this Friday to show your appreciation for the sacrifices made by our military spouses.

 History of Military Spouse Appreciation Day